 Take a closer look at the many locations where Habitat NYC has made an impact.

-Located in Ocean-Hill/Brownsville in Brooklyn, Dean Street will be a four-story, multi-family condo building, comprising 15 two-bedroom apartments.
+Located in Ocean-Hill/Brownsville in Brooklyn, Dean Street is a four-story, multi-family condo building, comprising 15 two-bedroom apartments.
 Among the building’s many amenities are a landscaped rear yard and on-site laundry facilities.
-Dean Street is also a certified Enterprise Green Communities building, meaning residents will benefit from lowered utility costs and a more sustainable environment.
+Dean Street is also a certified Enterprise Green Communities building, meaning residents benefit from lowered utility costs and a more sustainable environment.

 Habitat NYC has acquired a vast portfolio of dilapidated single-family homes from the New York City Housing Authority.
 Habitat NYC gut-renovates, or in some cases completely tears down these homes, creating well-built homes out of what were once eyesores.

 The homes are scattered across Queens, but are concentrated in the Southeastern section of the borough.

 Looking to apply to purchase a home or to take on a project as a subcontractor?
 Follow these links.